-- 40.2.1 Allocations of income are made in respect of the income available for allocation in each accounting period. - 40.2.2 Distributions of income in respect of Income Shares for the Company are paid by BACS or telegraphic transfer on or before the annual income allocation date of 31 January and on or before the interim distribution date of 31 July. - 40.2.3 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company.
+- 40.2.1 Allocations of income are made in respect of the income available for allocation in each accounting period. - 40.2.2 Distributions of income in respect of Income Shares for the Company are paid by BACS or telegraphic transfer on or before the annual income allocation date of 31 January and on or before the interim distribution date of 31 July. - 40.2.3 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 40.2.4 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company.